Best Head Torch for Work

 A charge time of just 3 hours makes this little number’s battery quicker than a whippet on curry night.
-However, it drains just as swiftly, lasting only 2 hours on full power.
+However, it drains just as swiftly, lasting only 2 hours on max power.
 It does rather a lot better in ‘standard’ mode (100lm), lasting around 8 hours, which is pretty good.

-The good news is that the rechargeable batteries can be replaced by store-bought AAAs, which will work perfectly.
+The good news is that the batteries can be replaced by store-bought AAAs, which will work perfectly.
 This is a very welcome feature, although it would be better if it were simply an option for the user, rather than a probable necessity.

 It’s also a bit of a pain to actually get to the batteries in order to charge them, if we’re honest.
 When you do reach them, the plastic housing feels cheap and flimsy – just one clumsy mistake away from breakage.